thundra-io/thundra-agent-python/README.md

         )
     ```

+### Deactivating Thundra Foresight

-- There are two ways to activate Thundra Foresight for pytest:
+- There are two ways to deactivate Thundra Foresight for pytest:

     1. Run pytest with --thundra command on terminal.
     ```sh
-        pytest --thundra <your_tests_path>
+        pytest --thundra_disable <your_tests_path>
     ```

     2. Modifying any configuration file read by pytest(pytest.ini, setup.cfg, pyproject.toml etc.)
     Please read carefully pytest official documentation for configuration files.
     ```pytest.ini
         [pytest]
-        thundra = 1
+        thundra_disable = 1
     ```
+    or
+    ```project.toml
+        [tool.pytest.ini_options]
+        thundra_disable = 1
+    ```

 **NOTES**

-- All Thundra agent features are valid in foresight.
+- All Thundra agent features are valid in Foresight.
 It's default enabled.
 If you see more information about your test cases, you can visit Thundra APM.
-If you want to disable thundra agent for tracing, you can set "THUNDRA_DISABLE"  as environment variable, "thundra_disable" in .env file or "thundra.disable" into thundra.configure() to True as describing above.
+If you want to disable thundra agent for tracing, you can set "THUNDRA_AGENT_DISABLE"  as environment variable, "thundra_agent_disable" in .env file or "thundra.agent.disable" into thundra.configure() to True as describing above.

 ## Getting Help